zereraz/runw/README.md

 or

-`runw main.go main_test.go` // will run main_test.go on change to main.go
+`runw blockchain.go main.go` // will run main.go on change to blockchain.go